h3rald/h3rald/contents/articles/december-adventure-2024.md

 The funny thing is that now the resulting bytecode is actually _two bytes longer_, but that's because I am only using one symbol twice, and it's only made up of two letters. _Normally_, there would be savings as far as bytecode size goes!

 That was satisfying.
 I was so happy about all this byte-wrangling that I also implemented a seamless way to support reading and writing binary files using the existing `read`, `write`, and `append` symbols.
 Oh, and I extended the `!` symbol to also evaluate an array of integers representing hex bytecode!

+### Day #20

+Today is chore day!
+I decided to go over *all* the error messages and debug messages and reformatted them making sure that are all consistent, and provide adequate context.
+I also squashed a few nasty bugs:

+* Incorrect bytecode generation for negative integers...
+Values like 0xffffffff (-1) were incorrectly stored in 1 byte (0xff).
+* Incorrect stack trace generation &mdash; now all symbols pushed on the stack get pushed on the stack trace as well.
+* Incorrect handling of comments inside quotations (they were incorrectly counted as quotation elements).
+* Warn the user that .hex source files must only contain ASCII characters to be converted to bytecode (not gonna bother handling encodings right now).

+I also added information about the Hex Bytecode eXecutable format (HBX) to the [specification](https://hex.2c.fyi/spec/#hbx).